In this guide 8 sections

 This is a guide to what TUDCA is, what the science actually shows, and who has a genuine reason to take it, without the hype that tends to surround anything the biohacking community gets hold of.

-What TUDCA is
+What TUDCA Is

 TUDCA stands for tauroursodeoxycholic acid.
 It is a water soluble bile acid naturally produced in the body, though in small quantities.
 Bile acids are produced by the liver to aid fat digestion, but TUDCA has a secondary role that has attracted significant scientific interest: it reduces a form of cellular stress called endoplasmic reticulum (ER) stress.